molchi2000/rsschool-cv/cv.md

 **About me**
 I have good skills like a team player and i have too much ambitious for a new work and projects.

-I am looking for growth in a developing company and will give my best
+I am looking for growth in a developing company and will give my best.
 ****
 **Skils**